markholloway/markholloway.github.io/_posts/2019-01-01-python-mac.md

 ```

 Add the following line to `.bash_profile` in your home directory.
-This will install packages locally and avoids permission problems.
-It is not recommend to install packages in macOS system folders as `sudo`.
+This follows best practices and will install packages in a local user folder without the need for root privilages or accessing system folders.

 ```bash